preludeorg/operator-support/README.md

 > When running an operation, keep an eye on the "View Queue" button.
 Clicking this will show you the procedures from your chain that are awaiting execution by the agent.
 If any TTPs are skipped or queued, they might be waiting for other TTPs to complete or for a specific fact to be present.

-1. Select the default ThirdEye agent.
+1. Select the default agent.
 2. Click "Launch Chain".
 3. Type the name of a Chain in the "Find an attack chain to deploy" (File Hunter is a great chain to get started with, as it supports multiple operating systems.)
 4. Click "Deploy".
 This will send the chain to the selected agent.